 - Editor's Note: When and how to share the IP address/prefixes is FFS. -> Application layer signalling is used.

 - Editor's Note: It is FFS how to support the notification of UE when it cannot perform path switch. -> The EN is just removed.

+In Rev#3: mainly clause 5.11 added.